 The highly urbanized nation of Singapore is one of the world’s leading financial centers.
 Therefore, it should come as no surprise that many foreigners are interested in starting a business in Singapore.
 Singapore is also among the world’s wealthiest countries.
-According to the International Monetary Fund, it has the third-highest per-capita income among all the world’s countries, only trailing Qatar and Luxembourg.
+According to the International Monetary Fund, it has the third-highest per-capital income among all the world’s countries, only trailing Qatar and Luxembourg.
 Arguably even more impressive is the fact that Singapore is one of the least corrupt countries in the world.
 To top it all off, the World Bank ranks Singapore as the second-easiest country in which business can be conducted.
 Therefore, having taken all of this information into consideration, Singapore should be a leading option for foreigners who plan to start a business abroad.

 Incorporation of a Singapore Company

 Before a foreigner can begin the operation of a Singapore company, the company must first be incorporated.
 Most of the incorporation process is the same for both locals and foreigners alike.
 The following are some of the requirements before a Singapore company can be incorporated: the company must have a registered address in Singapore and an approved name, it must have a number of shareholders between one and 50, the proposed company must have paid-up capital of at least S$1, a resident director must be appointed, and a company secretary must be appointed before six months pass from the date of the company’s incorporation.